-The 18th Russian-Norwegian symposium "Influence of ecosystem changes on harvestable resources at high latitudes" will be held 05-07 June 2018 in Murmansk, Russia.
+The 18th Russian-Norwegian symposium "Influence of ecosystem changes on harvestable resources at high latitudes" was held 05-07 June 2018 in Murmansk, Russia.
+The symposium had participation from a wide range of Russian and Norwegian institutions and was considered very successful.

-The Organizing Committee of the Symposium consists of Evgeny Shamray, Andrey Dolgov, Anatoly Filin, Alexander Trofimov from PINRO and Geir Huse, Tore Haug, Maria Fossheim, Jan Erik Stiansen from IMR.
-Relevant experts could be invited when needed to assist the Organizing Committee.
+The Organizing Committee of the Symposium consisted of Evgeny Shamray, Andrey Dolgov, Anatoly Filin, Alexander Trofimov from PINRO and Geir Huse, Tore Haug, Maria Fossheim, Jan Erik Stiansen from IMR.

-The symposium will include five theme sessions:
+The symposium included five theme sessions: